The Bankrate promise

 Cellphone, internet and cable

-Definitely use a credit card to pay your cellphone bill and for internet and cable.
+Definitely use a credit card to pay your cellphone, internet and cable bills.
 You won’t have to fork over a convenience fee to do so, and you can set up credit card payments online and earn rewards on these purchases.

 Student loans and college tuition